 The Syntax Parsing Engine is a robust technology that processes text and devises, based on the rules of the grammar provided to the engine, tokens that have meaning for syntax analysis processes.
-As a standalone or with editor controls like the Syntax Editor, it includes find and replace functionality, error reporting, document navigation, and more.
+It includes find and replace functionality, error reporting, document navigation, and more.
 The Syntax Parsing Engine fully supports EBNF based language and can parse it into proper tokens, keywords, and constructs.

 The Syntax Parsing Engine processes text and creates meaningful tokens based on the rules of the grammar provided to the engine.
 The tokens generated by the lexing process are then used to apply syntax analysis to the document text based on the language specified.
 The parser is a high performance engine that works for both deterministic and non-deterministic (i.e. ambiguous) grammars.

 The Syntax Parsing Engine provides the ability to search a document for instances of text that match search criteria using methods such as Find, FindReplace, FindAll, and FindReplaceAll.
 Specify how to perform the search by providing the direction (forward or backward), case sensitivity, whole word or partial word, the text to find, or a regex pattern.